-The University of South Florida Sarasota Manatee’s College of Hospitality and Technology Leadership has kicked off a 10-month international student certificate program.
-The school is hosting nine students from the Kaohsiung University of Hospitality and Tourism in Taiwan.
+The University of South Florida Sarasota Manatee’s College of Hospitality & Tourism Leadership has kicked off a 10-month international student certificate program.
+The college is hosting nine students from the Kaohsiung University of Hospitality and Tourism in Taiwan.
 Their areas of study include food and beverage management, leisure and tourism, and airline transportation service management.
-The program, designed by Dr. Cihan Cobanoglu, dean of the College of Hospitality and Technology Leadership, and Keith Barron, visiting instructor in the School of Hotel and Restaurant Management, includes a one-month orientation, several courses during the fall 2013 semester, and an optional five-month internship with a regional hospitality enterprise.
+The program, designed by Dr. Cihan Cobanoglu, dean of the College of Hospitality & Tourism Leadership, and Keith Barron, visiting instructor in the College of Hospitality & Tourism Leadership, includes a one-month orientation, several courses during the fall 2013 semester, and an optional five-month internship with a regional hospitality enterprise.
 (Biz 941, 7/31/13)

 In addition to classroom instruction the students will be taking field trips to businesses, farms and locations that allow them to apply the lessons learned in the classroom to real world experiences.
 One such field trip took place on August 20 when the students toured Pine Avenue on Anna Maria Island specifically focusing on the Merchants Community Gardens project that has recently been implemented.
 The tour was led by Michael Miller, native plant and habitat expert and Ed Chiles, owner of the Sandbar, Beachhouse and Mar Vista restaurants and managing partner in the Pine Avenue Restoration project.
 Pine Avenue is known as “The Greenest Little Main Street in America”.
 In addition to being awarded platinum status, the highest status rating by the Florida Green Building Association, Pine Avenue’s claim for being green is further cemented by the addition of Edible Community Gardens that are successfully growing organic vegetables.
 The Merchants Community Gardens Project began as an initiative of the Pine Avenue Merchants Association.
 Members felt it would further enhance the “community” aspect of their efforts.
 However, with land at a premium a “non-traditional” solution was needed.
 This is when Ed Chiles suggested to grow food along Pine Avenue.
 Chiles, owner of the Sandbar, BeacHhouse and Mar Vista restaurants, is a heritage product advocate who has successfully incorporated many locally grown and harvested products into the menu mix at his three restaurants.
 Once the merchants adopted Chiles’ suggestion, Miller sought to make the vision a reality.
 According to Miller, “The main obstacle we faced was how to give the image of abundance when we can’t get vegetables to grow in the intense heat”.
 Miller visited ECHO in North Fort Myers.
 ECHO stands for Educational Concerns for Hunger Organization.
 ECHO is a Christian, non-denominational organization based in North Ft.
 Myers, Florida that grows tropical vegetables, sends the seeds to other groups in third–world countries, who distribute the seed and teach people there how to grow and propagate the resulting produce.
 Miller discovered that the vegetables ECHO was growing were not your usual garden variety vegetables.
 According to Miller, “Not only do these unique vegetables thrive in the tropical, summer heat but some, such as, Moringa, Edible Hibiscus and Chinese Spinach, are among the most nutritious plants on earth”.
 After touring the facility, Miller realized that the project was possible and the vegetables ECHO was growing were exactly what they needed for Pine Avenue.